AnjalBam/DataStructuresAndAlgorithms/algorithms/linearsearch/README.md

 #### Time Complexity
 The time complexity is very high in this case and is not considered good searching algorithm for large arrays.
 The Big-O notation for the algorithm is O(n).

+> Instead of this algorithms the hash tables and binary search algorithms are more frequently used.